vihsiao/thwebdev-24/source/Web Development Concepts/Frontend/Javascript.md

 ---

-To add JavaScript to your website,
+To add JavaScript to your website, you would want to use the `<script>` tag

 [Previous: CSS](CSS){: .float-left .v-align-text-top}
 [Next: Backend](../Backend){: .float-right .v-align-text-top}